Krishna lifting the Govardhan mountain on his little finger.

-So saying Krishna went towards Govardhan mountain.
-To the surprise of all the villagers he lifted the mountain and balanced it on the little finger of his left hand.
+So saying Krishna went towards the Govardhan mountain.
+To the surprise of all the villagers, he lifted the mountain and balanced it on the little finger of his left hand.

 “Come my friends and shelter under this mountain.
 You will be safe.”